Marketing forCriminal Defense Lawyers

 This is the process of optimizing a web page’s content and code to improve results in the search engine results pages (SERPs).

-It revolves around keyword usage: but a variety of factors, including keyword placement, readability, dwell time, usability, image usage, URL optimization, and other factors all come together.
+It revolves around keyword usage but a variety of factors, including keyword placement, readability, dwell time, usability, image usage, URL optimization, and other factors all come together

 Note in the following example how the keywords fit naturally into the text and read well.
+There’s no keyword stuffing involved (Google is sophisticated enough to extract the value and meaning of a page without keyword repetition):

-It generally focuses on two main areas:
+On-page SEO generally focuses on two main areas:

 Off-page SEO